 One of the best parts of beekeeping as a hobby is being able to harvest honey.
 You can keep all the delicious honey for yourself, give some to friends, or even sell it to complete strangers.
 It is entirely up to you.
-Having said all that, there are specific procedures for harvesting honey in such a way as to not harm your colonies or prevent bees from continuing to produce that liquid gold you love so much.
+Having said all that, there are specific procedures for harvesting honey from a hive in such a way as to not harm your colonies or prevent bees from continuing to produce that liquid gold you love so much.

 The details of honey harvesting vary from one region to the next.
 Therefore, it is really not possible for me to give a detailed guide that would be applicable to every beekeeper in every region of the world.
 What you read here is a general guide based on long-standing beekeeping principles.
 Note that you may have to make adjustments depending on where you live, your climate, and your experience as a beekeeper.

 Step 1: Examine the Hives